 As I said before, this yeast has a salty, creamy, nutty flavor, and they usually come in the form of powder and sometimes even flakes.
 People often use it as a seasoning for many foods.

 For example, you can sprinkle this on popcorn in place of salt or butter and even substitute cheese as a topping for pizza or pasta.
-Other than that, you can use it as a vegan alternative to the cheese sauce, mix it into risotto in place of Parmesan cheese and even substitute for salt if on a low-sodium diet.
+Other than that, you can use it to make a vegan alternative to cheese sauce like this recipe, mix it into risotto in place of Parmesan cheese and even substitute for salt if on a low-sodium diet.

 Also, if you want some good-quality protein before and after workouts, you can try adding them into your workout routine.
 Last but not least, nutritional yeast can be used in stews, casseroles, and soups to add flavor and nutrition.